Tayzonxperia/TetoRC/COMPILE.md

 4. Tiny
 -------
-Tiny tried to create the smallest possible binary it can, reducing size
+Tiny tries to create the smallest possible binary it can, reducing size